naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/rest-assured-tutorial-building-your-own-project-from-0-to-1.md

-+++
+---
-author = "nao.deng"
+author:  "nao.deng"
-title = "REST Assured Tutorial: Building a REST Assured API Automation Test project from 0 to 1" date = "2023-11-02T10:03:38+08:00" description = "In this blog, we'll dive into how to build a REST Assured API automation testing project from scratch.REST Assured is a popular Java library for performing REST API interface testing, providing powerful tools that make it easy to write automated test scripts to validate the API'sbehavior.
-Whether you are an experienced test engineer or a developer just getting started, this tutorial will provide you with valuable knowledge about REST Assured and API automation testing." keywords = ["API Testing", "REST Assured", "API Automation Testing Framework", "API automation testing", "Automation Testing"] tags = [
-"API Testing", "REST Assured", "API automation testing", "Automation Testing" ]
-+++
+title:  "REST Assured Tutorial: Building a REST Assured API Automation Test project from 0 to 1"
+date:  "2023-11-02T10:03:38+08:00"
+summary:  "dive into how to build a REST Assured API automation testing project from scratch."
+tags:  [ "Building a API Automation Test project from 0 to 1"]
+Categories:   ["API automation testing", "REST Assured"]
+series: ["REST Assured Guide"]
+ShowWordCount: true
+---

 ## Building a REST Assured API test project from 0 to 1